cessen/ropey/README.md

 )?;
 ```

-## When Should I Use Ropey?
+## When should I use Ropey?

 Ropey is designed and built to be the backing text buffer for applications
 such as text editors, and its design trade-offs reflect that.
 Ropey is good
 at:

 - Handling frequent edits to medium-to-large texts.
 Even on texts that are
   multiple gigabytes large, edits are measured in single-digit microseconds.
 - Handling Unicode correctly.
-It is impossible to create invalid utf8 through
+It is impossible to create invalid UTF-8 through
   Ropey, and all Unicode line endings are correctly tracked including CRLF.
 - Having flat, predictable performance characteristics.
 Ropey will never be
   the source of hiccups or stutters in your software.

 On the other hand, Ropey is _not_ good at:

 - Handling texts smaller than a couple of kilobytes or so.
 That is to say,
   Ropey will handle them fine, but Ropey allocates space in kilobyte chunks,
   which introduces unnecessary bloat if your texts are almost always small.
 - Handling texts that are larger than available memory.
 Ropey is an in-memory
   data structure.
 - Getting the best performance for every possible use-case.
 Ropey puts work
   into tracking both line endings and unicode scalar values, which is
   performance overhead you may not need depending on your use-case.

-Keep this in mind when selecting Ropey for your project.
+Keep this in mind when considering Ropey for your project.
 Ropey is very good
 at what it does, but like all software it is designed with certain
 applications in mind.